alvinctk/learn/Career_Success_Specialization/Work_Smarter_Not_Harder.md

 Schedule specific time for communication.

 Emails keeps coming in.
-Do not looka at each indvidual email.
+Do not look at each indvidual email.

 If emails are not urgent, you can respond with delayed delivery at the end of your work day.